DulinaSH2001/EVChargeMobileApp/LOGIN_REGISTRATION_MODULE.md

-# EV Charging App - Login & Registration Module
+# VoltVoyage - Login & Registration Module

 ## Overview

-Complete implementation of the Login & Registration Module with local and remote API integration for the EV Charging App.
+Complete implementation of the Login & Registration Module with local and remote API integration for VoltVoyage.

 ## Features Implemented